K. G. Subramanyan: Life

-Subramanyan was born in Tamil Brahmin family on 5th February, 1924 in Kuthuparamba in Kerala, India, and initially studied economics at Presidency College, Madras.
+Subramanyan was born in Tamil Brahmin family on 5 February 1924 in Kuthuparamba in Kerala, India, and initially studied economics at Presidency College, Madras.
 During the freedom struggle he was actively involved and was known for his Gandhian ideology.
 He was even imprisoned and later banned from joining government colleges during the British Rule.
 The turning point of his life, as an artist, came when he visited Santiniketan to study in Kala Bhavan, the art faculty of Visva Bharati University, in the year 1944.
-Under the tutelage of such pioneers of modern Indian art as Nandalal Bose, Benode Behari Mukherjee and Ramkinkar Baij, Subramanyan studied there till 1948.
+Under the tutelage of such pioneers of modern Indian art as Nandalal Bose, Benode Behari Mukherjee and Ramkinkar Baij, Subramanyan studied there until 1948.

 In 1951 he became a lecturer at the Faculty of Fine Arts in M.S.
 University in Baroda.
-His contribution helped Faculty of Fine Arts MSU Vadodara to gain Nationalist movement in Arts.
+His contributions helped the Faculty of Fine Arts MSU Vadodara to gain Nationalist movement in Arts.
 He went to study briefly in London at the Slade School of Art as a British Council scholar in 1956.
-While having already gone back to Baroda as a professor in painting and continuing there, he did a short stint in New York as a Rockefeller Fellow in 1966.
+After returning to Baroda as a professor in painting and continuing there, he did a short stint in New York as a Rockefeller Fellow in 1966.
 In 1980, Subramanyan went back to Santiniketan to teach in his alma mater Kala Bhavan, Visva Bharati University, in his capacity as a professor in painting, which he continued till he retired in 1989.
 In the same year, he was made a Professor Emeritus of Visva Bharati.

-Subramanyan resided in Baroda, with his daughter Uma, towards the later days of his life and it was here that he died on 29 June 2016.
+Subramanyan resided in Baroda, with his daughter Uma, towards the later days of his life and it was here that he passed away there on 29 June 2016.

 Artistic styles and influences

+A contemporary of the Progressives, his work drew on myths, fables, and traditional narratives across various mediums—from small terracotta reliefs to large murals.
+During the 1960s, his practice focused almost exclusively on still-lifes before transitioning to his notable Terrace series in the 1970s.
+Stylistically, his paintings combined these elements with a continued Cubist influence, featuring sensual imagery and reflective figures set against nightly backdrops.

 K.G.
 Subramanyan was greatly influenced by folk art from Kerala, Kalighat painting and Pattachitra from Bengal and Odisha, as well as Indian court paintings.